 Bel Air Baseball will participate in the Orioles Little League Day on Sunday April 27th vs Kansas City Royals.
 Those in uniform are invited to parade around the field prior the game.
 Tickets are $13/each - with $5 going back to the program as a fundraiser.
 Tickets can be reserved by emailing the chairperson.
 They are currently available for distribution.
+THANK YOU FOR MAKING THIS A SELLOUT AGAIN THIS YEAR.

 2014 Season Update